 This major core course aims at introducing students to the fundamental concepts of linear algebra culminating in abstract vector spaces and linear transformations.
-This covers systems of linear equations, matrices, and some basic concepts of the theory of vector spaces in the concrete setting of real linear n-space, $\mathbb{R}^n$ .
-The subject material is of vital importance in all fields of mathematics and in science in general.
+This covers systems of linear equations, matrices, and some basic concepts of the theory of vector spaces in the concrete setting of real linear n-space, R^n .
+The subject material is of vital importance in all fields of mathematics and science.